MUWCLASS/MUWCLASS/README.md

 * run 'bash install-packages.sh' under muwclass environment to install all required packages

-* clone the [NWAY package](https://github.com/JohannesBuchner/nway) to your local desktop and change the nway_dir variable in nway_match.py line 25 to the directory where you clone the nway package
+* clone (NOT pip install) the [NWAY package](https://github.com/JohannesBuchner/nway) to your local desktop and change the nway_dir variable in nway_match.py line 25 to the directory where you clone the nway package